DracoBlue/spludo/README.md

 What is Spludo?
 ----------------
-Spludo is a high performance evented, server side Javascript Webframework with MVC, prototype based, includes DI+AOP and a Convention-Over-Configuration Approach.
-It's running on the node.JS-platform, which employs the lightning fast V8-Engine.
+Spludo is high performance, evented, server side, prototype based, javascript mvc web framework.
+It includes DI+AOP and a Convention-Over-Configuration Approach.
+The framework is running on the node.JS-platform, which employs the lightning fast V8-Engine.

 New Project in 3 Steps